KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 }
 {% endhighlight %}

-After you executed the test files you should ask the API for another set of test files as long as the API response will have no more test files.
+After you execute the test files, you should ask the API for another set of test files as long as the API response will have no more test files.

 {% highlight plain %}
 // 3rd type of request to Queue API should happen only if 1st or 2nd type of request returned a list of test_files.